qitab/cl-protobufs/README.md

-These functions are type checked, and interfacing with the map with these functions alone will guarantee that (de)serialization functions as well as the `dict.has-map-field` function will work properly.
+These functions are type checked, and interfacing with the map with these functions alone will guarantee that (de)serialization functions as well as the `(dictionary.has-map-field dict)` function will work properly.
 The underlying hash table may be accessed directly via `(dictionary.map-field dict)`, but doing so may result in undefined behavior.

 ### Oneof